Autocomplete: In e-mail programs

 In e-mail programs autocomplete is typically used to fill in the e-mail addresses of the intended recipients.
 Generally, there are a small number of frequently used e-mail addresses, hence it is relatively easy to use autocomplete to select among them.
 Like web addresses, e-mail addresses are often long, hence typing them completely is inconvenient.

 For instance, Microsoft Outlook Express will find addresses based on the name that is used in the address book.
 Google's Gmail will find addresses by any string that occurs in the address or stored name.

+In retail and ecommerce websites

+Autocomplete, often called predictive search, is used to suggest relevant products, categories, or queries as a shopper types into the search bar.
+This feature helps reduce typing effort and guides users toward popular or high-converting search terms.
+Many ecommerce systems generate these suggestions dynamically, based on recent search data or trending products, to improve both speed and discoverability.

 In search engines

 In search engines, autocomplete user interface features provide users with suggested queries or results as they type their query in the search box.
 This is also commonly called autosuggest or incremental search.
 This type of search often relies on matching algorithms that forgive entry errors such as phonetic Soundex algorithms or the language independent Levenshtein algorithm.
 The challenge remains to search large indices or popular query lists in under a few milliseconds so that the user sees results pop up while typing.

 Autocomplete can have an adverse effect on individuals and businesses when negative search terms are suggested when a search takes place.
 Autocomplete has now become a part of reputation management as companies linked to negative search terms such as scam, complaints and fraud seek to alter the results.
 Google in particular have listed some of the aspects that affect how their algorithm works, but this is an area that is open to manipulation.